Position: Associate Teaching Professor (ethnomusicology)

 Address: 2144 Moore Musical Arts Center

-Megan Rancier joined the CMA faculty at BGSU in 2011, after receiving her Ph.D. in ethnomusicology from the University of California, Los Angeles in 2009.
+Dr. Megan Rancier joined the BGSU College of Musical Arts faculty in 2011, after receiving her Ph.D. in ethnomusicology from the University of California, Los Angeles in 2009.
 Her research focuses on Central Asia (specifically Kazakhstan) and the intersections between musical instruments, traditional and popular music, and national identity narratives.
-As part of her ethnographic fieldwork, she lived in Almaty, Kazakhstan for 18 months, supported by Fulbright IIE and Title VIII fellowships.
-Her work has been published in Popular Music and Society, The Yearbook for Traditional Music, and Ethnomusicology.
-She has performed as a violinist in European and Arab classical ensembles, as well as Albanian and American old-time groups, and as a vocalist in the UCLA Bulgarian choir "Superdevoiche."
-At BGSU, Dr. Rancier has taught undergraduate courses on Music of World Cultures, Music Cultures of Central Asia, Music Cultures of Indonesia, Music and Protest, and Masterpieces of Music.
+Since 2005 she has carried out several fieldwork projects in Almaty and Nur-Sultan, Kazakhstan supported by the Title VIII Research Scholar Program, a Fulbright IIE fellowship, and a short-term travel grant from the National Council for Eurasian and East European Research (NCEEER).
+Her work has been published in the journals Review of Middle East Studies, Popular Music and Society, The Yearbook for Traditional Music, and Ethnomusicology.
+In 2018, her co-edited volume Turkic Soundscapes: From Shamanic Sounds to Hip-Hop was published by Routledge.
+At BGSU, Dr. Rancier teaches undergraduate courses on music cultures of the world, and a graduate course on the history and literature of ethnomusicology; she also directs the Music of the Balkans ensemble.